 Although the U.S. Department of Justice has long enforced criminal laws against involuntary servitude and slavery, the enactment of the Trafficking Victims Protection Act of 2000 (TVPA) (Pub.
 L. 106-386) was a turning point.

-The TVPA enhanced the Federal Government’s response to trafficking in the U.S. by:
+The TVPA enhanced the Federal Government’s response to trafficking in the United States by—

 - Affording increased protections and resources for victims.

 - Creating new crime types and enhancing penalties when prosecuting human trafficking offenders.

 - Expanding the U.S. Government’s international activities to prevent vulnerable populations from being trafficked.